strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 ### Restoring a backup

-If you need to restore a backed up project database, click on the **Contact support for restoring procedures** link in the *Backups* section.
+If you need to restore a backed up project database, click on the **Contact support for restoring procedures** link in the *Backups* tab.
 This link will open your defaut email application and create an email to `support@strapi.io`.
 The Strapi support team, who will receive the database restoring request, will handle it.

 ## Variables

-[Environment variables](../../dev-docs/configurations/environment) are used to configure the environment of your Strapi application, such as the database connection.
-In the *Variables* tab, you can view default values, and create/edit/delete environment variables for your project.
+Environment variables (more information in the [Developer Documentation](../../dev-docs/configurations/environment)) are used to configure the environment of your Strapi application, such as the database connection.

 <ThemedImage
   alt="Project variables"